 At that time, it was still fine.
 I don’t get them frequently, but I thought it was normal.
 I’d had them before, so maybe this was just caused from all the stress and everything else.

 Describe the visits to urgent care and the ER

 January 2nd was when I went to urgent care.
 They did an X-ray.
 Cysts like this don’t show up on X-rays, and they just wanted to make sure nothing else was going on.

 I don’t know what they thought may have shown up on the X-ray, but they switched me to Cipro, which is supposed to knock everything out within 24 hours.

-24 hours later, it still hadn’t worked.
-It was probably me taking ten or 20 steps and having to bend over because the pain was so significant.
+Then 24 hours later, it still hadn’t worked.
+It was probably me taking 10 or 20 steps and having to bend over because the pain was so significant.
 It felt like I was in labor.
-I was like this is just not normal.
+I was like, “This is just not normal.”

-So I went to the ER and that was when, after me persuading that what they thought it was, wasn’t what it was.
-We did a pelvic CT scan with contrast dye and both masses showed up.
+I went to the ER, and that was when — after me persuading that what they thought it was wasn’t what it was — we did a pelvic CT scan with contrast dye, and both masses showed up.

 I had one on my left ovary and one on my right, but my right was the main culprit in what would come back as having ovarian cancer.